api3dao/vitepress-docs/docs/reference/dapis/dapi-names.md

 # {{$frontmatter.title}}

-A dAPI is a live data point associated with human readable `dapiName`. dAPI definitions simplify access and can return aggregated Beacon values or a single Beacon value.
-This is suitable where the more recent data point (meaning its set of Beacons could change as needed) is always more favorable, e.g., in the context of an asset price data feed.
+A dAPI is a live data point associated with human readable `dapiName`. dAPI definitions simplify access and can return aggregated datafeed (beacon) values or a single datafeed (beacon) value.
+This is suitable where the more recent data point (meaning its set of beacons could change as needed) is always more favorable, e.g., in the context of an asset price data feed.

 ## With API3 Market proxy contracts

-When using a API3 Market proxy contract a smart contract does not need to use a `dapiName` as a parameter to the `read()` function inside a proxy contract.
+When using a API3 Market proxy contract, a dApp smart contract does not need to use a `dapiName` as a parameter to the `read()` function inside a proxy contract.
 The `dapiName` is integrated into the proxy contract when it is deployed by the API3 Market UI.
 There are thousands of dAPIs available across many chains.
-Use the API3 Market to find a desired dAPI and acquire the adddress to its proxy contract.
-See the guide
+Use the API3 Market to find a desired dAPI and acquire the address to its proxy contract.

 <!--
 ## With DapiServer functions